accelazh/accelazh.github.io/_posts/2022-12-25-Recent-Notes-for-Paper-Reading-Cloud-DB-Storage.md

         3. Pigasus is designed to be compatible with Snort rulesets evaluated using the Snort Registered Ruleset (about 10K signatures

-    15. Separating Data via Block Invalidation Time Inference for Write Amplification Reduction in Log-Structured Storage    [2022, 6 refs, FAST22] https://www.usenix.org/conference/fast22/presentation/wang
+    15. SepBIT: Separating Data via Block Invalidation Time Inference for Write Amplification Reduction in Log-Structured Storage    [2022, 11 refs, FAST22, Alibaba] https://www.usenix.org/conference/fast22/presentation/wang
         1. good paper.
 It shows some improvement for data grouping design to save LSM-tree GC traffic.
            For user written blocks, the indicator of block lifespan is its rewritten source block's lifespan